BramBastiaanse/October-fest-vs-kingsday/README.md

 - data

 It also contains three files:
-- .gitignore file
+- .gitignore file.
+Contains all the files that should be ignored.
 - README.md file.
+File that you are currently viewing.
+Contains the motivation on the research project, instruction on how to run the analysis and the results of the project.
-- makefile
+- makefile.
+Enables you to run the code automatically.

 ## Running instructions
 For those who are interested in running the data please folllow the following steps: